mbabynames search ✿

-Magnus is a two-syllable name of Scandinavian origin, meaning "noble and strong".
+from the Scandinavian, meaning "great".
+Magnus is a two-syllable name of Scandinavian origin, meaning "great".
 It finishes with a hissing -us sound, which shapes how middle names connect to it phonetically.

 2